Haivision/srt/docs/API.md

 | --------------------- | ----- | ------- | --------- | ------ | -------- | ------ |
 | `SRTO_KMREFRESHRATE`  | 1.3.2 | pre     | `int32_t` | pkts   | 0x1000000| 0..unlimited |

-- **[GET or SET]** - number of packets to be transmitted after which the encryption key will be switched to the new one.
-The process involves "preannounce" when the new key is sent to the receiver, and "decommission" when the old key is no longer used;
+- **[GET or SET]** - The number of packets to be transmitted after which the Stream Encryption Key (SEK), used to encrypt packets, will be switched to the new one.
-this extra period is customized with `SRTO_KMPREANNOUNCE` option.
+Note that the old and new keys live in parallel for a certain period of time (see `SRTO_KMPREANNOUNCE`) before and after the switchover.

+Having a preannounce period before switchover ensures the new SEK is installed at the receiver before the first packet encrypted with the new SEK is received.
+The old key remains active after switchover in order to decrypt packets that might still be in flight, or packets that have to be retransmitted.
 ---

 | OptName               | Since | Binding | Type      | Units  | Default  | Range  |
 | --------------------- | ----- | ------- | --------- | ------ | -------- | ------ |
 | `SRTO_KMPREANNOUNCE`  | 1.3.2 | pre     | `int32_t` | pkts   | 0x1000 | see below |

-- **[GET or SET]** - number of packets to be transmitted between new key preannounce and the moment of key switching, as well as between the key switching and the old key decommissioning.
-In other words, when the key is about to be switched to the new one, it's sent to the receiver ("preannounced") this number of packets before switching and this number of packtes after swiching the old key will be decommissioned.
+- **[GET or SET]** - The interval (defined in packets) between when a new Stream Encrypting Key (SEK) is sent and when switchover occurs.
+This value also applies to the subsequent interval between when switchover occurs and when the old SEK is decommissioned.

+At `SRTO_KMPREANNOUNCE` packets before switchover the new key is sent (repeatedly, if necessary, until it is confirmed by the receiver).

+At the switchover point (see `SRTO_KMREFRESHRATE`), the sender starts encrypting and sending packets using the new key.
+The old key persists in case it is needed to decrypt packets that were in the flight window, or retransmitted packets.

+The old key is decommissioned at `SRTO_KMPREANNOUNCE` packets after switchover .

+The allowed range for this value is between 1 and half of the current value of `SRTO_KMREFRESHRATE`.
+The minimum value should never be less than the flight window (i.e. the number of packets that have already left the sender but have not yet arrived at the receiver).

+- **[GET or SET]** - The interval (defined in packets) between when a new Stream Encrypting Key (SEK) is sent and when switchover occurs.
+This value also applies to the subsequent interval between when switchover occurs and when the old SEK is decommissioned.

+At `SRTO_KMPREANNOUNCE` packets before switchover the new key is sent (repeatedly, if necessary, until it is confirmed by the receiver).

+At the switchover point (see `SRTO_KMREFRESHRATE`), the sender starts encrypting and sending packets using the new key.
+The old key persists in case it is needed to decrypt packets that were in the flight window, or retransmitted packets.

+The old key is decommissioned at `SRTO_KMPREANNOUNCE` packets after switchover.

-The allowed range for the value is then between 1 and half of the current value of `SRTO_KMREFRESHRATE` option.
+The allowed range for this value is between 1 and half of the current value of `SRTO_KMREFRESHRATE`.
+The minimum value should never be less than the flight window (i.e. the number of packets that have already left the sender but have not yet arrived at the receiver).
 ---

 | OptName               | Since | Binding | Type      | Units  | Default  | Range  |